School transport for reception to year 11 children

 The following categories of children from low income families are eligible for free home to school transport:

-• children aged 8, but under the age of 11 who are attending their catchment or nearest school and the distance to that school is more than two miles
+• children aged 8, but under the age of 11 who are attending their nearest school and the distance to that school is more than 2 miles

 A low income family is where children are entitled to free school meals or whose parent are in receipt of the maximum level of working tax credit.